-|Type||% of message opens||% of message clicks|
+|Type||% of all message opens||% of all message clicks|

-That’s great news for email marketers: your customers interact with your emails whenever and wherever they feel like.
+That’s great news for email marketers: Your customers interact with your emails whenever and wherever they feel like.

-So, to be successful, you need to apply responsive design principles that make your emails look great on any device – and work well with all email clients.
+To be successful, you need to apply responsive design principles that make your emails look great on any device – and work well with all email clients.